FGIT: Fault-Guided Fine-Tuning for Code Generation: Results

 \subsection{RQ3: The Generalization Capabilities}

 In this RQ, we aim to explore the generalizability of \appname across different instruction-tuned LLMs when using their own instruction-tuning datasets.
 Specifically, we select two representative LLMs and their corresponding instruction datasets.
 1) We select MagiCoder-DS and its corresponding dataset OSS-Instruct.
 This dataset is generated from open-sourced code by GPT-3.5-Turbo, and contains 75K samples.
 2) SemCoder and its corresponding dataset PYX.
 This dataset consists of 95K samples, including comprehensive reasoning texts with executable code samples.
 The dataset is constructed with problem descriptions generated by GPT-3.5-Turbo and corresponding responses generated by GPT-4o-mini~\cite{OpenAI2024GPT4o}, creating high-quality instruction-response pairs with detailed reasoning.
 For each LLM, we process its corresponding dataset through our pipeline and evaluate performance on the same benchmarks used in RQ1.
+To be noted, we also decontaminate the datasets, adhering to~\cite{wei2024magicoder}, and find no data overlap with our selected evaluation benchmarks.
 We select Base Models and Standard-SFT Models as our baselines.
 By using LLMs with different training paradigms and datasets with varying characteristics (open-sourced code versus detailed reasoning with executable samples), we can verify that our approach is not tied to specific LLM series or dataset properties, but rather provides universal benefits.

-Table~\ref{tab:gen-eval} shows the performance of LLMs on Humaneval(+), MBPP(+), and BigCodeBench after \appname and Standard-SFT.
+Table~\ref{tab:gen-eval} shows the performance of LLMs on HumanEval(+), MBPP(+), and BigCodeBench after \appname and Standard-SFT.
 We can observe that \appname demonstrates robust generalization capabilities to different instruction-tuning LLMs and their corresponding datasets.
 For MagiCoder-DS and SemCoder, after \appname, the average performances across all benchmarks show relative improvements of 5.3\% and 3.8\% compared to the base models.
 In contrast, standard SFT yielded modest relative improvements of 1.4\% for MagiCoder-DS and decreased performance by 2.1\% for SemCoder.
 These results show that \appname's benefits are not tied to specific dataset characteristics or model series.
-Instead, the approach effectively enhances diverse instruction-tuned LLMs by teaching them to focus on \textit{error-sensitive segments} in correct solutions.
+Instead, the approach effectively enhances diverse instruction-tuned LLMs by teaching them to focus on \ess in correct solutions.